 - Developed an Operational Guideline for the Treatment of Victim Witnesses at the ICC

-- Conducted workshops, seminars and technical assistance projects for policy makers in China, Gabon, Jamaica and Samoa to encourage to encourage ratification of the Rome Statute
+- Conducted workshops, seminars and technical assistance projects for policy makers in China, Gabon, Jamaica and Samoa to encourage ratification of the Rome Statute

 Supporting Criminal Procedure Reform in China

 Starting in 1994 ICCLR began a long and productive relationship assisting the Government of China to modernize its criminal procedure policies.
 Over the next 15 years ICCLR engaged in dozens of capacity building and technical assistance projects.
 Among of the results of these collaborations were:

 - Development of China’s first Legal Aid Programs

 - 15 Sets of criminal law legislative and policy reform recommendations created by ICCLR, helping to inform 34 reform measures over the course of the project

 - Over 150 seminars, lectures, workshops, conferences, study tours and consultations

 - Increased capacity of China’s criminal justice system to prosecute embezzlement and bribery cases